 Go around the world to have experience beyond your Imagination

-On arrival at Entebbe International Airport, you will be welcomed by our company representative and be transferred to your Hotel.
+On arrival at Entebbe International Airport, you will be welcomed by our company representative and be transferred to your Hotel to be briefed on your 15 Days Uganda Hardcore Forest Birding Safari.
 Depending on time of arrival you have an opportunity to explore Entebbe botanical gardens as an introduction to birding in Uganda.
 Dinner and overnight Protea hotel or Lake Victoria Guest house